benknoble/benknoble.github.io/_posts/2024-11-11-git-branch-trunk-perspective.md

 - a set of goals or desires against which we can judge the tradeoffs of different approaches and their effects.

+We don't seek analysis to ground our precious art in hard-to-find evidence[^4] or to participate in [empiricism washing](https://pluralistic.net/2024/10/29/hobbesian-slop/)[^2]; rather, we aim to derive from shared opinions lessons we apply to our own situations.
+We welcome opinion.
+For claims of advantage, we insist on analysis in order to integrate that opinion.

-I grant that there is plenty of other material about the mechanisms of branch- and trunk-based workflows.
+There is other material about the mechanisms of branch- and trunk-based workflows.
 [Pro Git even covers some](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows), as does [`git help workflows`](https://git-scm.com/docs/gitworkflows).
 Still I want to mix discussion of tradeoff with implementation mechanism: I find this clarifies my thoughts.

-We'll take Gee's 5 points for trunk-based workflows and distill both mechanism and tradeoff for branch- and trunk-based workflows.
+<a id="analysis"></a>We'll take Gee's 5 points for trunk-based workflows and
+distill both mechanism and tradeoff for branch- and trunk-based workflows.
 By the end, you'll see how I view the wide world of Git use.

 ## Speed and Efficiency